r-pufky/docs/source/services/sonarr/setup.rst

 * The UID/GID should be set to a user/group that has access to your media.
 All media clients should run under the same user to run correctly.
 * Your downloader will report the download path **mapped in the downloader docker/service**.
-You need to map this exact path in Radarr for it to be able to post-process downloads properly.
+You need to map this exact path in Sonarr for it to be able to post-process downloads properly.
-* See :ref:`service-radarr-basic-configuration` for example configuration.
+* See :ref:`service-sonarr-basic-configuration` for example configuration.

 .. code-block:: yaml
   :caption: Docker Compose

-  ridarr:
+  sonarr:
-    image: linuxserver/radarr:latest
+    image: linuxserver/sonarr:latest
     restart: unless-stopped
     depends_on:
       - nzbget